Re-enrolment Policy and Process

 - Re-enrolments are not accepted for the Online Accounting and Payroll Administrator Program or the Community Support Worker Program

 - A 6 month waiting period may be required by the Online campus depending on the circumstances of the withdrawal

-Process for Re-enrollment in the Same Program
+Process for Re-enrolment in the Same Program

 Step 1.
 Your Student Admissions Advisor (SAA) will check that you are in good standing with the college.
-Any overdue payment(s) or inventory must be brought up-to-date before you will be considered eligible for re-enrollment.
+Any overdue payment(s) or inventory must be brought up-to-date before you will be considered eligible for re-enrolment.

 - The reason for your original withdrawal

 - An outline of your weekly schedule (including work, volunteer, or other commitments that you have outside of school) that demonstrates your commitment to attend school (for on-campus students) or to spend a minimum of 20 hours/week on studies (for online students).

 - Information about what has changed in your personal circumstances that will ensure that you will be able to meet the attendance and academic requirements of the program.
 This includes explaining the following:

 - How will you ensure you stay up to date with your weekly assignments for the duration of your program?